balena-os/balena-engine/README.md

 ## Transitioning from Docker CE

-Balena drops several features of Moby and Docker that are not needed in the embedded scenarios we’re focusing on.
-As such, balena does not include Docker Swarm, support for plugins, cloud logging drivers, overlay networking drivers, and stores that are not backed by boltdb, such as etcd, consul, zookeeper, etc.
+We left out Docker features that we saw as most needed in cloud deployments and therefore not warranting inclusion in a lightweight IoT-focused container engine.
+Specifically, we’ve excluded:

+- Docker Swarm
+- Cloud logging drivers
+- Plugin support
+- Overlay networking drivers
+- Non-boltdb discovery backends (consul, zookeeper, etcd, etc.)

 Unless you depend on one of the features in Docker that balena omits, using balena should be a drop-in replacement